 Null Hypothesis Instead of an “Adaptive Tale”

 Most previous theories attempted to explain this trait as an adaptation for speech, chewing, or protection.
-However, von Cramon-Taubadel’s team approached the question differently—through what is known as the null hypothesis.
+Von Cramon-Taubadel’s team approached the question differently—using what is known as the null hypothesis.

-The researchers compared the anatomy of human and ape skulls to determine whether the chin’s prominence is indeed the result of separate selection.
+The researchers compared the anatomy of human and ape skulls to determine whether the chin’s prominence is indeed the result of a separate selection pressure.
 The conclusion was unexpected: the traits in this area are better explained as a consequence of changes in the overall shape of the face and jaws, rather than as an independent adaptation.

 Is the Chin Even Necessary?